stylemessiah/Unifi-Auto-Ban/README.md

 1) Download and copy the attached file autoban.php to a directory under webroot

 2) Download the Client.php from slooffmasters API Class zip, from his thread here: https://community.ubnt.com/t5/UniFi-Wireless/PHP-class-to-access-the-UniFi-controller-API-updates-and/m-p/1512870 .
 Once you have the zip file, copy the Client.php file into a folder under the webroot (I copied the zip contents into a folder named /uniapi)
-3) Edit the variables at the to of the file as needed - pay special attention tot he already mentioned $site_id and $site_friendly variables
+3) Edit the variables at the top of the file as needed - pay special attention tot he already mentioned $sites and $sites_friendly variables
 4) Make sure the folder has the correct permissions
 5) Run the php script manually to check it works - check on screen report and check autoban.log in the same directory
 6) If all looks good, add the script to cron -